chalin/code_excerpt_updater/README.md

    if the region is omitted

-If the updater can find the fragment file, it will replace the lines contained within the directive's markdown code block with those from the fragment file, indenting each fragment file line with the same indentation as the `{@source}` directive itself.
+If the updater can find the fragment file, it will replace the lines contained within the markdown code block with those from the fragment file, indenting each fragment file line as specified by the `indent` argument.

 For example, if `hello.dart.txt` contains the line "print('Hi');" then

 ```
+/// <?code-excerpt "hello.dart" indent="  "?>
 /// ```dart
-///   // {@source "hello.dart"}
 ///   print('Bonjour');
 /// ```
 ```